What is Consciousness?

 Language

 Words are patterns, too.
-After hearing older humans speak, the baby eventually begins to mimic those sounds.
+After hearing older humans speak, the baby eventually mimics those sounds.
 If the child receives attention and comfort when repeating an “R” sound, the child will make the “R” sound again.
-The same for the other sounds of human speech.
+The same goes for the other sounds of human speech.

-Once the young child knows enough abstract words such as “hungry” or “tired,” the child will begin to string them together in her head to form more complex thoughts.
-Instead of feeling hunger and getting frustrated and cranky, the young child puts a name to the feeling, and eventually says the words, “I'm hungry.”
+Once a young child knows enough abstract words such as “hungry” or “tired,” she will begin to string them together in her head to form more complex thoughts.
+Instead of feeling hungry, frustrated, and cranky, the young child puts a name to the feeling and eventually says, “I'm hungry.”

 We’re still dealing with patterns.

-For someone to ask, “How are you today?” the person must recall a number of patterns in the correct order and communicate them verbally.
+When someone asks, “How are you today?”
+The person must recall a number of patterns in the correct order and communicate them verbally.
 Each word carries with it positive or negative feelings.

-When I see the following characters, “2 x 2” I think of the number 4.
-This is because I was shown this pattern repeatedly as a child.
+When I see the following characters, “2 x 2,” I think of the number 4.
+This is because I was repeatedly shown this pattern as a child.
 “12 x 12” makes me think of 144.
-“133 x 621” does not mean anything to me because I have no pattern associated with it.
+“133 x 621” doesn't mean anything to me because I have no pattern associated with it.
 It doesn't bring anything to my awareness.

 Speaking a language fluently is like consciousness

 Languages are learned one word at a time.
-It's a clumsy process until eventually the person is fluent in that language.
+It's a clumsy process until, eventually, the person is fluent in that language.
 Think of language fluency—metaphorically—as consciousness.
-Both concepts eventually take on a life of their own.
 Language “comes alive” for someone in the same way that consciousness does.

 Atoms

-Matter is made up of a large number of essentially hollow, colorless atoms.
+Matter is made up of a large number of nearly hollow, colorless atoms.
 Individual atoms don’t do much.
 But get enough of them together, and you have a bowl of ice cream.

-Once we’ve made thousands of associations between patterns and rewards, we can begin to be fluidly aware, i.e., become a conscious being, similar to how a person can speak a language fluidly.
+Once we’ve made thousands of associations between patterns and rewards, we can begin to be fluidly aware, i.e., become conscious, similar to how a person can speak a language fluidly.

 Vision and Memory

-The part of our brain that tells us the red shiny thing we see on the table is an apple is the same part of the brain that allows us to remember what an apple is.
+The part of our brain that tells us the red shiny thing we see on the table is an apple is the same part that allows us to remember what an apple is.
 Memory and vision are intimately connected.
 Both are pattern-matching mechanisms.

 Instinct

-Regarding facial expressions, one of my daughters began to pout only seconds after being born.
+Regarding facial expressions, one of my daughters began to pout only seconds after birth.
 It was a real pout!
 What astonished me was she had never seen anyone pout before.
 How did she know at that moment to use that facial expression?

 Presque vu

-Our brains do not store everything we’ve ever seen, heard, and felt.
-Instead, our brains store just enough so we can recognize events, concepts, objects, and people (pattern recognition!) when we run across them again.
+Our brains do not store everything we’ve ever seen, heard, or felt.
+Instead, they store just enough to recognize events, concepts, objects, and people (pattern recognition!) when we encounter them again.

 Whoops.
 Your brain has locked onto the wrong name pattern.
-Now your brain’s ability to recall “Steve Michaelson” has been momentarily immobilized.
+Your brain’s ability to recall “Steve Michaelson” has been momentarily immobilized.

-The problem usually gets worse when people try to help you by guessing names.
+The problem usually worsens when people try to help you by guessing names.
 This makes it even harder for you unless they happen to guess the right name.

-The solution is to think about something else until the "blocking word" is discarded.
-Then, your friend's correct name can come to your conscious mind.
+The solution is to think about something else until the interfering pattern is discarded.
+Then, your friend's correct name comes to your conscious mind.

 Shocking tastes

 Have you ever picked up a glass of lemonade expecting it to be milk (or vice versa)?
-After you taste it your body convulses until you realize what you put into your mouth.
+After you taste it, your body convulses until you realize what you have put into your mouth.

 The experience shakes you because your brain expects one thing but gets something else.
 For a moment, your pattern recognition fails you.
 It is not a comfortable experience.

 Have you ever wondered what it would be like to taste milk or lemonade for the first time?
-The experience is similar to when you taste milk when expecting lemonade (or vice versa).
-Enjoy the thrill while it lasts!
+The experience is probably similar to when you taste milk when expecting lemonade (or vice versa).

 The patterns in our memories provide us with a comforting sense of stability and expectation.
 When experiences are thrust upon us ahead of our memory to recall them, we feel disrupted, even anxious.